gem/oq-engine/doc/engine/Installing-OQ-Lite-on-MacOS.md

 ## Clone the OpenQuake repos and configure them

-Clone the OpenQuake Hzardlib and Risklib repositories.
-In this example they will be cloned in a 'GEM' folder in the user home directory
+Clone the OpenQuake Hazardlib and Risklib repositories.
+In this example they will be cloned into a folder called 'GEM' in the user's home directory
 ```bash
 $ mkdir $HOME/GEM && cd $HOME/GEM
 $ git clone --depth=1 https://github.com/gem/oq-hazardlib.git